Tributes pour in for Sinead O’Connor after family confirm her death

 The Dublin-born singer-songwriter’s death comes a year after the death by suicide of her 17-year-old son Shane.

-Posting on Twitter earlier this month, O’Connor shared a message about her late son, writing: “Been living as undead night creature since.
-He was the love of my life, the lamp of my soul.
-We were one soul in two halves.
-He was the only person who ever loved me unconditionally.
-I am lost in the bardo without him.”

-Throughout her life, O’Connor was known for her political activism and personal candour, as well as a string of acclaimed albums, including 1992’s Am I Not Your Girl? and 1994’s Universal Mother, both of which were certified gold in the UK.
+Throughout her life, O’Connor was known for her political activism and personal candour, as well as a string of acclaimed albums.

 To many, she was most famed for her hit cover of “Nothing Compares 2 U”, written by the musician and producer Prince, which featured on her 1990 album I Do Not Want What I Haven’t Got.